khiami/js-performance/README.md

 # JavaScript Performance

+This is a VSCode extension available at the [Visual Studio Marketplace](https://marketplace.visualstudio.com/items?itemName=MazenKhiami.jsperformance).

 Run multiple JavaScript test-cases against a certain logic in VS Code and simply find out the fastest one.
 The result will appear in the status bar where the case name will be used.
 The extension may notify if the highlighted snippet didn't run successfully.